SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 Subalpine: From 10,000 to 11,500 feet.
 Characterized by thick Spruce/Fir forests; Aspens grow at lower elevations in this zone.
 Annually about 25-40 inches of moisture, most from snow (about 250-350 inches).
 Lush wildflower growth mid-June through August.

-Subspecies: A taxonomic category below species, i.e., a division of species into two or more units each of which is clearly part of the same species but distinct enough in some characteristics to be clearly differentiated from each other.
+Subspecies: A taxonomic category below species, i.e., a division of species into two or more units each of which is clearly the same species but distinct enough from each other in some characteristics to be differentiated from each other.
 These small but obvious differences are often the result of geographic separateness whereas varieties of a species or subspecies usually exist in the same geographic area.
 Abbreviated subsp. or ssp.

 Taxonomy: The ordering of plants and animals according to established criteria.